Product 9 min read

 What's next

-A few features are coming that we intentionally scoped out of this launch to ship the core quickly:
+A few features are coming that we scoped out of the initial releases to ship the core quickly:

 • Competitor comparison mode that runs the audit on your site and up to 3 competitors in parallel and produces a diff view highlighting the gaps.